lkm1234/CV/README.md

 -Great teamwork ability
 -Great Research and analysis ability
 -Computing skills: Fluent Python and Matlab skills
+ I took Introduction to Computational Techniques in Physics in UC, Berkeley, and I got A.
 -Language: Chinese(native fluency), English (proficient in reading and speaking)
 ```